ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 GitHub
 ------

-To install the latest release from the `PyGeometry repository <https://github.com/ansys/pygeometry>`_ on GitHub, run these commands:
+To install the latest release from the `PyAnsys Geometry repository <https://github.com/ansys/pygeometry>`_ on GitHub, run these commands:

 .. code:: bash